 Make sure the structure of the home is sound and plumbing and electrical systems have been maintained.
 If there are many fixes and upgrades for you to contend with, you might want to rethink what you want to offer for the property.

 Investing in a probate property can be a great investment as long as you know what to watch out for.
-As with any type of real estate investment, there are definite perks, however, make sure you are aware of the cons of buying probate property in NJ, NY, PA before you make your investment.
+As with any type of real estate investment, there are definite perks, however, make sure you are aware of the cons of buying probate property in NC, NJ before you make your investment.

-Whether you are looking to buy or sell a probate property in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area, 08691, Real Estate Acquisitions Co. is here to guide you through the process!
+Whether you are looking to buy or sell a probate property in North Carolina & New Jersey, 08691, Real Estate Acquisitions Co. is here to guide you through the process!
 Give our office a call today!